 Most patients have this procedure done as a day case, however, it is a good idea to pack an overnight bag just in case.
-You will be in hospital for approximately 6 - 8 hours; you must have someone to collect you and take you home - you cannot drive.
-It is preferable if they could stay with you at home in case you become unwell.
+Your procedure will take place at some point in the morning and post procedure we observe you for a recovery period for 6 hours.
+This could mean in total you may be in hospital for 8-9 hours on the day of the procedure.
+You must have someone to collect you and take you home - you cannot drive.
+It is also preferable if they could stay with you at home in case you become unwell.
 Unfortunately, for the privacy and dignity of other patients, friends and relatives are not permitted to stay on the unit while you are a patient.